Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Unicorn of Scotland:

-Mythical tales about the unicorn date back to 400 BC.
+Mythical tales about unicorns date back to 400 BC.

-The unicorn was originally assumed to be big, strong, and fierce, but it has since become a symbol of elegance, grace, and purity, and a beast that is hard to overcome.
+The unicorn is a symbol of elegance, grace, and purity and a beast that is hard to overcome.

 In 1603, the crown of England passed to James VI of Scotland, who then became James I of England.